-The mission of the Golden Hat Foundation is to change the way people with autism are perceived, by shining a light on their abilities and emphasizing their great potential.
+The mission of the Golden Hat Foundation is to change the way people on the autism spectrum are perceived, by shining a light on their abilities and emphasizing their great potential.
 With proper education and career training, these individuals can truly realize their dreams.

-Research indicates that within the next 15 years, more than 500,000 children in the US with autism will enter adulthood.
-Today, many adults with autism are being cared for by aging parents, who in most cases will not outlive their children, leaving them with limited options for lifelong support.
+Research indicates that within the next 15 years, more than 500,000 children in the US with an ASD diagnosis will enter adulthood.
+Today, many autistic adults are being cared for by aging parents, who in most cases will not outlive their children, leaving them with limited options for lifelong support.

 While the campus development project is still evolving, initial plans include: